Dustin Hoffman: Style and reception

+Acting credits and accolades

 In 1999, Hoffman was honored by the American Film Institute, who celebrated him with the 27th Life Achievement Award.
-Those who praised him and celebrated his work included, Edward Norton, Jon Voight, Goldie Hawn, Cuba Gooding Jr., and Kathy Bates.
+Those who praised him and celebrated his work included Edward Norton, Jon Voight, Goldie Hawn, Cuba Gooding Jr., and Kathy Bates.
 Jack Nicholson presented Hoffman with the award.
 Upon receiving the award he quoted the poet Emily Dickinson, "Not knowing when the dawn will come, I open the door".

 In 2009, Hoffman received an Honorary Cesar Medal at the César Awards.
 In 2012, Dustin Hoffman received Kennedy Center Honors, with the following commendation: "Dustin Hoffman's unyielding commitment to the wide variety of roles he plays has made him one of the most versatile and iconoclastic actors of this or any other generation".
 Those who honored him at the ceremony included Robert De Niro, Liev Schreiber, Naomi Watts, and Billy Connolly.